 As a Double Board Certified Plastic & Reconstructive Surgeon and Ear, Nose and Throat Surgeon, I have a significant amount of experience in aesthetic rhinoplasty as well as functional nasal surgeries for breathing problems.

 Whether your goal is to improve your breathing, enhance the shape of your nose, or both, I can provide you with expert advice and help in achieving your goals.
-Please call my Irvine office or schedule a consultation here, and I will be more than happy to answer all of your questions.
+Please call my Irvine or Beverly Hills offices or schedule a consultation here, and I will be more than happy to answer all of your questions.